steslowj/astro-portfolio/src/content/work/cartography/370_az-reference.md

 description: |
   A reference map of the U.S. State of Arizona with labels for major roads and waterways.
 tags:
-  - Reference Map
+  - Reference
-  - Arizona
   - UW-Mad
-  - Geog 370
+  - Geog370
-  - ArcGIS Pro
+  - ArcGIS-Pro
 ---

 This project is my Lab 1 for UW-Madison Geog 370 Cartography Class.
 The assignment was to create a simple reference map of a U.S. State like you might find in a tourist brochure.
 I took inspiration from the lovely Arizona license plate to style my reference map of Arizona.
 This project was designed, processed, and finalized in ESRI ArcGIS Pro.